lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 XXX Lizard example

-## Exploring Mk: the “total garbage” test
+## Exploring Mk: the "total garbage" test

 One problem that arises sometimes in maximum likelihood optimization happens when instead of a peak, the likelihood surface has a long flat “ridge” of equally likely parameter values.
 In the case of the Mk model, it is common to find that all values of q greater than a certain value have the same likelihood.
 This is because above a certain rate, evolution has been so rapid that all traces of the history of evolution of that character have been obliterated.
 After this point, character states of each lineage are random, and have no relationship to the shape of the phylogenetic tree.
 Our optimization techniques will not work in this case because there is no value of q that has a higher likelihood than other values.
 Once we get onto the ridge, all values of q have the same likelihood.